MBizm/KNXBridge/README.md

 # KNXBridge
 Declarative EIB/KNX client for ease of bridging between KNX and other home automation specifications.
 Declaration is done via simple YAML file.
 The KNX Bridge client runs as a daemon, assuring data transfer (r/w) and data transformation without the need for one line of code.

+## Whom is KNXBridge for:
+KNXBridge is for all home automation enthusiasts which are:
+ - have their own custom KNX home automation and seek an easy setup and easy maintenance solution in comparison to openHab, ioBroker, Home-Assistant, and alike without the need for a graphical representation
+ - have a commercial KNX home automation like Hager, MDT, and alike and want to integrate custom components via the KNX bus to circumvent vendor-lockin
+KNXBridge is centered around KNX but also provides general bridging functions, e.g routing messages from ModBus to MQTT.
+General KNX as well as associated appliance understanding to define endpoints and datatypes is required.

 ## Prerequisites:
  - Running [KNXD daemon](https://github.com/smurfix/knxd) for communication with the KNX bus
  - The [EIB/KNX Client](https://github.com/MBizm/KNXPClient) as the Python-interface with KNXD